2016 24 Hours of Nürburgring

 The 2016 ADAC Zurich 24 Hours of Nürburgring was the 44th running of the 24 Hours of Nürburgring.
 It took place over 26–29 May 2016.

-The #4 AMG-Team Black Falcon won the race on a Mercedes-AMG GT3.
+The #4 AMG-Team Black Falcon won the race in a Mercedes-AMG GT3 top four lockout, as Maro Engel overtook Christian Hohenadel on the final lap.

 The race was red-flagged for 4 hours on Saturday afternoon due to an unusual hailstorm storm that caused a series of crashes.